Deploying Django to AWS ECS with Terraform

 Be sure to replace <AWS_ACCOUNT_ID> with your AWS account ID.

-We'll be using the us-west-1 region throughout this course.
+We'll be using the us-west-1 region throughout this tutorial.
 Feel free to change this if you'd like.

 Authenticate the Docker CLI to use the ECR registry: